 - 1/2 cup dry breadcrumbs

 - 1/2 cup Parmesan cheese, grated

 - 2 teaspoons kosher salt

 - 1/2 cup onion, finely chopped

 - 1 clove garlic, minced

-- 1 jar of tomato sauce OR 3 cups homemade tomato sauce (see my homemade Tomato Sauce recipe)
+- 1 jar of tomato sauce or 3 cups homemade tomato sauce

 - Toss spaghetti and meatballs in sauce and enjoy!